facile-it/paraunit/content/documentation.md

-`--html=dir` | Coverage in HTML format, inside the specified directory `--clover=filename.xml` | Coverage in XML-clover format, with the specified filename `--xml=dir` | Coverage in PHPUnit XML format, inside the specified directory `--text=filename.txt` | Coverage in text format, with the specified filename `--text-to-console` | Coverage in text format, printed directly in the console, at the end of the process
+`--html=dir` | Coverage in HTML format, inside the specified directory `--clover=filename.xml` | Coverage in XML-clover format, with the specified filename `--xml=dir` | Coverage in PHPUnit XML format, inside the specified directory `--text=filename.txt` | Coverage in text format, into the specified filename `--text | Coverage in text format, printed directly in the console, at the end of the process `--text-summary=filename.txt` | Coverage summary in text format, into the specified filename `--text-summary` | Coverage in text format, printed directly in the console, at the end of the process

 Example: